 - Outsourcing – Fulfillment, digital marketing, and customer service can all be outsourced.
 This is one way of reducing infrastructure and manpower burdens during start up and early growth stages.
 It can also be scaled to meet your demands as your business grows or during seasonal fluctuations.

-- Turnkey Solution – Perhaps a better way to minimize financial exposure is to work with a turnkey solution provider.
+- Turnkey Solution – Perhaps a better way to minimize financial exposure is to work with a turnkey ecommerce provider.
 They provide complete end to end solutions and managed services with a financial model based on a small startup fee and ongoing revenue share.

 - What About Amazon? – At first glance Amazon looks like the ideal solution for eCommerce without financial risks.
 You can be set up quickly and have visibility with Amazon’s huge customer base.
 And they can handle fulfillment and first level customer support.